lhofmann/paraview-superbuild-docker/README.md

 Prebuilt docker images can be found on [Docker Hub](https://hub.docker.com/r/lhofmann/paraview-superbuild).
 If you want to build your own docker images, see the instructions below (building takes about three hours on a desktop machine).

 The images have preset `PATH`, `Qt5_DIR` and `CMAKE_PREFIX_PATH` environment variables.
-In order to select gcc from the SCL, commands that run CMake need to be executed using `scl enable devtoolset-6`.
+In order to select gcc from the SCL, commands that run CMake need to be executed using `scl enable devtoolset-6` (version 5.6.0 uses `devtoolset-4`; you may also install your own toolset, see below).

 Start a detached container with name `build` and directory `./shared/` mounted to `/mnt/shared`:
 ```bash